 Applying for a trade mark

 Trade marks are registered in specific classes relevant to the description of the goods or services for which the mark will protect.
 The application for registration must nominate one or more classes of goods or services for which the mark is intended to be used and associated.
-The more classes selected, the wider the protection that will be given once the trade mark is registered.
+If the mark applies to more than one class, the wider the protection that mark has once the trade mark is registered.

 Before making an application to register your trade mark, the following should be considered: